sturdyplum/ReinforcmentLearning/README.md

 ```

 ## Getting Started
 To get started first clone the repo localy.
-Currently the only algorithm implemented is A2C, to run A2C move to the ReinforcmentLearning\vanillaPolicyGradient folder in terminal and start it by running:
+Currently the algorithms implemented are A2C and PPO.
+To run one of there simply go into its respective folder and run the main.py file.

 ```
 python main.py